 If you need more help

-If you cannot resolve the problem yourself, you can contact the following consumer bodies for advice and support:
+If you cannot resolve the problem yourself, contact the following consumer bodies for advice and support:

 - Disputes about an Irish-based trader: Contact the Competition and Consumer Protection Commission (CCPC)